 The power of the sunshine vitamin

-It is important to make sure our bodies have enough of this essential vitamin, to gain from its many health benefits:
+It is important to make sure you have enough of this vitamin in order to gain from its many health benefits:

 Support your bones and muscles

-Vitamin D is critical to the health of bones and teeth: without vitamin D, calcium cannot be effectively absorbed by your body.
-A deficiency in vitamin D can result in bone and muscle pain, poor bone mineralisation and a greater risk of osteoporosis and fractures as we age.
+It is critical to the health of bones and teeth: without it, calcium cannot be effectively absorbed by your body.
+Consequently, deficiency of the vitamin can result in bone and muscle pain, poor bone mineralisation and a greater risk of osteoporosis and fractures as we age.

 If you feel tired or low you could be in need of a vitamin D boost.
 There are links between vitamin D deficiency and seasonal affective disorder (SAD), a form of depression that usually begins in autumn and continues throughout winter.
 Symptoms include feeling sad or anxious, fatigue, concentration problems and irritability.
-Although the exact cause is unknown, studies have suggested that it may be triggered by a lack of sunlight.
+Although the exact cause is unknown, studies suggest that it may be due to a lack of sunlight.

 Boost your immunity

-Vitamin D can stimulate the body's production of anti-viral and anti-bacterial proteins, making it an effective nutrient to boost immunity and protect against colds and flu.
+It can stimulate the body's production of anti-viral and anti-bacterial proteins, making it an effective nutrient to boost immunity and protect against colds and flu.
 People with low levels of vitamin D are 40% more likely to report respiratory infections.
-Deficiency of vitamin D is also associated with increased risk of auto-immune disorders such as multiple sclerosis.
+There is an association between deficiency of the vitamin and an increase in the risk of auto-immune disorders such as multiple sclerosis.

 Studies have shown supplements which dissolve vitamin D3 in oil to aid absorption are better than those in powder.
 Here are some more reasons to choose Pharma Nord's vitamin D3: